Codeception/Codeception/docs/modules/Yii2.md

 ?>
 ```

-Can select multiple options if second argument is array:
+Provide an array for the second argument to select multiple options:

 ``` php
 <?php